A member asked:

 0.5 years: For more serious occurrences of cp, signs and symptoms become apparent by 6 months of age.
 These include delayed milestones, altered motor tone and specific findings--like persistent infantile reflexes.
 However, milder CP and dystonic CP may not become clear until the child is 2 or 3 years of age.

-Dr. George Gantsoudesanswered
+Dr. George Gantsoudes answered

-Pediatric Orthopedic Surgery 19 years experience
+Specializes in Pediatric Orthopedic Surgery

 It depends : There are certain milestones that we look for, among them head control, independent sitting, the achievement of mature reflexes and the loss of immature reflexes.
 Your pediatrician will monitor for these and make referrals as necessary.